-Strategic Recommendation Number 1 (Linked to Strategic Conclusion 1 Programme Area All, Strategic Conclusion 3 Programme Area All and Strategic Conclusion 5 Programme Area All):

-- 1.1 UNFPA should consider streamlining its work into two programme areas to capitalize on its core mandates and biggest added values as recognized by stakeholders, while ensuring focus on selected target groups in line with the UNFPA Strategic Plan and local needs.
+Strategic Recommendation Number 1 (Linked to Strategic Conclusion 1 To: Programme Area All, Strategic Conclusion 3 Programme Area All and Strategic Country Conclusion 5 Programme Area All): Office Priority 1.1 UNFPA should consider streamlining its work into two programme areas to level: capitalize on its core mandates and biggest added values as recognized by High stakeholders, while ensuring focus on selected target groups in line with the C UNFPA Strategic Plan and local needs.
 The two components of focus should be on SRHR and PD, with mutual links and synergies established between them for capacity development, knowledge management and advocacy for policy solutions.
 A decision could be made to focus only one target group (most notably, youth), or more, depending on available resources.
 The work under components should reflect and build on previous UNFPA deliverables in policy making (SRHR, youth, older persons, including GBV response procedures) in order to contribute to adoption and/or implementation of these policies.
-This recommendation applies both to core and non-core resources. - 1.2 The UNFPA needs to coordinate its programmatic actions with UN agencies and other partners (including EU, bilateral donors and their implementing partners) in order to avoid duplication and overlap.
+This recommendation applies both to core and non-core resources. alese ponetes.
+This recommendation applies boar to core and non core resources.
+1.2 The UNFPA needs to coordinate its programmatic actions with UN agencies and other partners (including EU, bilateral donors and their implementing partners) in order to avoid duplication and overlap.
 UNFPA should keep and regularly update a comprehensive stakeholder register with identified interests and influence of each stakeholder in order to foster partnerships and ensure regular processes of stakeholder management, including required communication and engagement.
 The UNFPA needs to capitalize on its comparative advantage of expertise in SRHR (including CSE and GBV in emergencies) and PD, as well as actions for adolescent girls and gender transformative actions (as part of initiatives targeting youth).
 It should capitalize on being recognized as an agency that deals with issues that have not been tackled by other actors.
 UNFPA should seek synergies with other agencies and coordinate in achieving common goals, by organizing joint activities, if possible.

-1.3 UNFPA should continue the practice of integrating internationally developed methodologies in BiH.
+1.2 LINIEDA should continue the prostice of the section of the sec 1.3 UNFPA should continue the practice of integrating internationally developed methodologies in BiH.
 This practice has been valued greatly by domestic partners and it should be upheld with necessary adjustments to the local context.
 International expertise, provided by international consultants, has also been appreciated.
 This practice of bringing in international know how, standards and best practices should be maintained.
-Knowledge should be shared with local staff and associates, whenever possible.
+Knowledge should be shared with local staff and associates, whenever possible